Shortcut Graphs and Groups: Basic properties

 \section{Basic properties}

 \seclabel{basicprops}

 In this section we prove some basic properties of (strongly) shortcut graphs and groups.
-In particular, we prove that the strong shortcut property is equivalent to the existence of a $K > 1$ and a bound on the lengths of the $K$-bilipschitz cycles in a graph.
+In particular, we prove that the strong shortcut property is equivalent to the existence of a $K > 1$ for which there is a bound on the lengths of the $K$-bilipschitz cycles.
+This characterization is particularly interesting in light of a characterization of Hume and MacKay of a hyperbolic graph as a graph for which there is a bound on the lengths of its $18$-bilipschitz cycles \cite{hume_mackay:poorly_connected:2020}.
 We also show that a (strongly) shortcut group acts freely and cocompactly on a (strongly) shortcut graph.

 \begin{prop} \proplabel{pqna} Let $\Gamma$ be a graph and let $\bar \xi \in (0,1]$.
 A cycle $f \colon C \to \Gamma$ satisfies for every antipodal pair of points $p,q \in C$ if and only if for every pair of points $p,q \in C$. \end{prop} \begin{proof} The ``if'' part follows by applying the inequality to each antipodal pair of $p$ and $q$.
 To prove the ``only if'' part, let $p,q \in C$.
 Let $p'$ be the antipode of $p$.
 Then, since $f$ is $1$-Lipschitz, we have